cvonfeldt/home-labs-soc/attacks/02-rdp-brute-force/README.md

 # 02 - RDP Brute Force & Active Directory Attack Detection

 ## Overview
 This documents a simulated RDP brute force attack against a domain-joined Windows 10 machine using a Kali Linux attacker VM.
 Active Directory was configured on Windows Server 2022 as the domain controller.
-A password list was used to brute force RDP credentials for a domain user.
-Atomic Red Team was also used to simulate additional post-compromise techniques.
+A password list was used to brute force RDP credentials for a domain user, then Atomic Red Team was also used to simulate additional post-compromise techniques.
 All activity was detected and logged using Sysmon and Splunk.
+The investigation was extended with a Python script that automates the triage workflow - querying Splunk for failed login events, extracting source IPs, and enriching them against the VirusTotal API to produce a formatted threat intelligence report.

+All attack techniques are mapped to the MITRE ATT&CK framework end-to-end, and vendor-agnostic Sigma detection rules were authored from confirmed attack behavior observed during the investigation.

 ## Lab Environment